-- 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level. - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?
+10.5 - Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level.

+10.6 - Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?

-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is no regulatory framework that requires the use of impact assessments for programmes or development projects.

-- 10.7 Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.7 - Please list the different assessment methods used.
+Please provide weblinks to the guidance for the assessment methods.

+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?